nervous-energy/connells-readme/README.md

 Teams change the world, and so my leadership strives to be 'team-first'.
 I try to optimise for teams at every level: by hiring collaborative people, by setting cultural standards for inclusion, insisting on candid communication, and by empowering groups to take ownership.

 When it goes right, the results are amazing.
 Great teams embrace responsibility, accountability and ownership.
 They are hungry for challenges and move fast.
 Best of all, they celebrate their wins, commiserate their losses, and challenge themselves to get better.
-I expect everyone I work with to be 100% behind the team.
+Teams are so much more important than any individual (including me!) so I expect everyone I work with to be 100% committed to the team first.

 ## Systems

 *__Optimise for alignment, not control__*

 At scale communication become harder, coordination tends to break down, and departments can slip into silos.
 A common response is for executives to create more processes, rules and meetings... but this causes even more damage.
 The way out of this swamp is to accept that scale has tradeoffs, and focus on *alignment*.
-I coach teams to think in terms of [systems](https://www.youtube.com/watch?v=OqEeIG8aPPk), and build scalable interfaces that deliver the outcomes the business wants.
+I coach teams to think in terms of [systems](https://www.youtube.com/watch?v=OqEeIG8aPPk), and to build scalable interfaces that deliver the outcomes the business wants.
 Not everyone can know everything, but everyone needs to know the company's strategy, and be armed with enough context to be effective and create impact.